JudithTo/Lightweight-YOLOv5s/README.md

 This checkpoint corresponds to the main Improved-YOLOv5s model with M1 (Coordinate-Attention) and M3 (P2 multi-scale detection head).
 It is provided as a starting checkpoint; it is not the final M6-pruned or M7-distilled model.

-The fully processed M1-M7 compressed checkpoint is not provided.

 ## Dataset limitation
 The nectar-plant flower dataset cannot be publicly released due to field-collection constraints.
 Researchers can adapt the provided code and training configurations to similar small-object detection datasets.